The Shed (arts center): Critical reception

 The Shed's construction was initially opposed by local community leadership.
 Board members on Manhattan Community Board 4 stated that the Shed "could lack class", that the word "culture" is too vague for the name of such an exhibition space, and that problems could arise when a 20000 ft2 space is closed off twice a year for two weeks (adding up to a month annually) for New York Fashion Week.
 Community board members also state that when the retractable roof is closed, 20000 ft2 of open public space would be lost.
 Additionally, some expressed concerns that the large value of the Capital Grant allocation—US$50 million—was too much money to award to a building that did not yet exist.
-In recent years, local support has grown and several local officials now sit on The Shed's board of directors.

 The Shed has drawn mixed public reviews, as well as high praise from numerous art institutions.
 In an editorial for the art website Artsy, one writer stated that although "the building's innovative architecture seems ready to withstand the weight of [the Shed's] grand ambitions", the construction of the Shed also had the unforeseen side effect of "making New York ever less accessible for those without financial means", considering the poor neighborhoods located close to Hudson Yards.
-The New York Times has hailed The Shed as "a project that could reshape and redefine the city's physical and cultural infrastructure" and "one of the most significant additions to New York City's cultural landscape in decades."
+Joshua Barone of The New York Times hailed The Shed as "a project that could reshape and redefine the city's physical and cultural infrastructure" and "one of the most significant additions to New York City's cultural landscape in decades".

 In August 2019, news of Shed board member Stephen Ross's plans to host a fundraiser for U.S. president Donald Trump's 2020 reelection campaign led several artists to protest.
 Fashion label Rag & Bone decided against hosting their fall 2019 New York Fashion Week show there.
-AL Steiner and Zachary Drucker both removed their work from an exhibition at the Shed.
+A. L. Steiner and Zackary Drucker both removed their work from an exhibition at the Shed.
 In December 2019, Ross left his position on the Shed's board of directors.

+Time magazine included The Shed in its second annual list of 100 of the "World's Greatest Places" in August 2019.